 CBI’s spiritual leader, Rabbi Elie Spitz, has served as the rabbi of Congregation B’nai Israel since 1988.
 He is a caring mentor to his congregants, a scholar, and a member of the Rabbinical Assembly Committee of Law and Standards.
-A graduate of The Jewish Theological Seminary and Boston University School of Law, Rabbi Spitz is the author of two books and many articles dealing with spirituality and Jewish law, and has taught the philosophy of Jewish law at the American Jewish University.
+A graduate of The Jewish Theological Seminary and Boston University School of Law, Rabbi Spitz is the author of three books and many articles dealing with spirituality and Jewish law, and has taught the philosophy of Jewish law at the American Jewish University.
 He lives in Tustin, California with his wife, Linda; they are the parents of Joseph, Jonathan and Anna Rose.